All Products

 New

-Function Compute introduces instance isolation to provide isolated runtime environments for AI Sandboxes.
-With this feature, an instance processes only one request or all requests within a single session.
-The instance is released after the request or session ends.
-This provides a secure, reliable, elastic, and low-cost sandbox runtime environment.
+To meet the demand for isolated runtime environments for AI Sandboxes, Function Compute introduces instance isolation.
+With this feature, an instance can only process a single request or all requests within a single session.
+The instance is released when the request or session ends.
+This provides a secure, reliable, elastic, and cost-effective sandbox runtime environment.

 New

-To manage Function Compute resources more efficiently, organize them into resource groups.
-Resource groups let you group resources by department, project, or environment and, when combined with Resource Access Management (RAM) roles, provide resource isolation and fine-grained access control within a single Alibaba Cloud account.
+To manage Function Compute resources more efficiently, use resource groups to group your resources.
+Resource groups let you group resources by dimensions such as department, project, or environment.
+In combination with Resource Access Management (RAM), you can achieve resource isolation and fine-grained permission management within a single Alibaba Cloud account.

 Configure resource groups